position Associate Head Coach

-Coaching veteran Brian Jankowski is in his third season as an assistant coach with Ohio State.
+Coaching veteran Brian Jankowski is in his sixth season with the women’s soccer program with Ohio State.
+He was promoted to associate head coach in the spring of 2022.
 Jankowski joined the Buckeyes after spending five seasons as an assistant coach at Dayton.

 Jankowski, who is involved in recruiting and all aspects of the Buckeye program, has an expertise in the attack and was an integral part of a Flyer program that advanced to the NCAA Tournament and won the Atlantic-10 Tournament championship two of his final three seasons.
 Under Jankowski’s tutelage, the Flyers’ Alexis Kiehl led the nation in goals in 2016, finding the back of the net 21 times.

 In Jankowski’s time at Dayton, the Flyers had three Atlantic-10 players of the year and three Atlantic-10 midfielders of the year.
 Ashley Campbell, a letterwinner from 2012-15, broke the Dayton career goals record with 63 while Nicole Waters, also a Flyer from 2012-15, set Dayton’s career assists record with 54.

 Jankowski, a Strongsville, Ohio, native, has strong ties throughout the state, spending two years as a volunteer assistant at Akron, helping lead the Zips to the Mid-American Conference Tournament both seasons, before joining the Flyers.
 In addition, he coached the Cleveland FC club program, helping the team to four youth state championships while two of his players were selected to the U.S. National team pool.